marwankau/cpit210-course-project/README.md

 ### Buffer
 #### Problem Statement
 This circuit solves the reading and writing to buffer.
 For example: If we have input 4, we want to write it, buffer works like memory and stores it there when we click the write button.
 In case when we want to read from the buffer, by pressing read button, it starts reading from the first entry sored in the buffer.
 Buffer is nothing but a temporary memory.
 In addition, we can clear the contents from the buffer.
-Students are asked to design, and implement the required circuit.
+Students are asked to design, and implement the required circuit..

 ### Competition
 #### Problem Statement